TOAGGA/Graindstone/README.md

 # Graindstone
-An esoteric topological self-modifying golfing language that is probably not very good.
+An recreational esoteric topological self-modifying golfing language that is probably not very good.